About Binance Oracle

 Reliability takes the priority

 Binance oracle enables smart contracts to connect to all confirmed data outside its network.
 It has developed a process to ensure that the data would be consistently correct, secure, and up to date.
-The Binance Oracle has developed 4 major solutions to ensure the data is reliable and has constant monitoring for possible issues.
+The Binance Oracle has developed 5 key components to ensure the data is reliable in 4 different aspects.

 Binance oracle uses data sources that are selected manually.
 This feature helps to determine that the information comes from a trusted place and is accurate.
 For example, Binance oracle sources price data from multiple centralized exchanges (CEXs) to decentralized finance (DeFi) applications and aggregates the data using a weighted formula.